oliverschwarz/ai-newspipe/README.md

 In this section I will document what I come across and what I have to look up.
 I will note this here for later so that I do not lose focus.

 * What is docstring?
 (Probably some documentation generator)

+## Installation

+I document everything around the installation from what I know & learn.
+However, I can probably only document from a macOS view.
+I recommend to run the script from within a virtual environment to now interfere with local python installations from macOS.
+You can do so by:

+    $ python -m venv venv
+    $ source venv/bin/activate

+Then you install all the necessary libraries (residing in _requirements.txt_):

+    $ pip install -r requirements.txt

+You will need an OpenAI API Key that you can get on their [API dashboard](https://platform.openai.com/).
+Remember, that you need a separate subscription for using the API. **Keep your API key secret.** In this library we will use a `.env` file to store your secret key.

+    touch .env
+    echo "OPENAI_API_KEY=your-key-here" >> .env

+Then open the file and put your OpenAI API key there.
+We will need it later to ask OpenAI to optimize your news.